Ivan014679/crud_asp.net/README.md

 ```

 In the first action, I only tell the view to be painted.
 Later a form will be programmed in the view.
-In the second action, I receive a model by "post" and I validate if the data is correct.
+In the second action, I receive a model by "post", after, I create a new record in the table with the model, and I validate if the data is correct.
 If this is the case, I redirect the view to show people, otherwise, I return the model to the same view.

 You must do the same, according to your model.